-- A program that is responsive to student needs. - Exposure to important management issues through faculty research, case studies, team projects, internships, and mentoring programs.
+- A program that is responsive to student needs. - Exposure to important management issues through faculty research, case studies, team projects, internships, and mentoring programs. - Continuous improvement and development of courses and programs informed by current issues and practice.

-- Continuous improvement and development of courses and programs informed by current issues and practice. - Continuous development of faculty who are committed to excellence in teaching, research, and service. - Access to class offerings that permit graduation in two years for undergraduate students and three years for master's students.
+- Continuous development of faculty who are committed to excellence in teaching, research, and service. - Access to evening classes that permit working professionals to complete an undergraduate or graduate program.